-It is recognised that over the course of an educational programme, trainees may require additional support to successfully complete their training.
-The Trainee Support guide outlines the processes recommended for pharmacy trainees (trainee pharmacists and pre-registration trainee pharmacy technicians) who are in training placements that we have commissioned, and who require additional support or adjustments to their training.
+It is recognised that over the course of an educational programme, trainees require support to successfully complete their training.
+The Trainee Support guide outlines the processes recommended for pharmacy trainees (foundation trainee pharmacists and pre-registration trainee pharmacy technicians who are in training placements where we have provided a contribution to training), who require support or adjustments to their training.

-Task Date completed Familiarise yourself with the Trainee Support Guide.
+Familiarise yourself with the Trainee Support Guide.